June 25, 2025

 You could also simply make it an off night and have a much later bedtime than usual for the sake of friends and memories.

-[If you choose to go with option 1 or 2, or simply stay in with your family for the night and you’re worried about the fireworks waking your kids up overnight, read this blog post!]
+[If you choose to go with one of these options, or simply stay in with your family for the night and you’re worried about the fireworks waking your kids up overnight, read this blog post!]

 3. Go out and see the fireworks!

-While this option might seem overwhelming because it requires more planning and likely less sleep, it’s super fun!
+While going out to see fireworks might seem overwhelming because it requires more planning and likely less sleep, it’s super fun!
 And leaves everyone with fun memories for years to come.
-Depending on the age of your baby or toddler, they may or may not get some sleep while you’re out and about enjoying the firework festivities, so in the rest of this post I have specific suggestions for how you can enjoy the Fourth of July fireworks with your newborn, baby, toddler, and older kids, including what to bring and what to consider in regards to sleep.
+Depending on the age of your baby or toddler, they may or may not get some sleep while you’re out and about enjoying the firework festivities, so for the rest of this post we’ll be diving into the details of heading out to see the fireworks and tips to do so.

 Preparing for the Fourth of July with Newborns